 Know Before You Go

 There is not an exact address.
 It is located between Cedargrove and Akers on the Upper Current.
-It is best reached by canoe.
-You can drive to it also, go north from Akers on Route K. Turn left on the first gravel road past the Akers Group Camp.
+Can also be reached by canoe.
+When driving go north from Akers on Route K. Turn left on the first gravel road past the Akers Group Camp.
+There is a sign.
 At the end of the road, park next to the river and walk a trail north along the river for about a half mile.
 At the end of the trail you will be able to see the hospital, although you will be across the spring from it.